iter8-tools/iter8/mkdocs/docs/getting-started/concepts.md

 1. Getting metrics for one or more versions of the app.
 2. Producing SLO validation and A/B/n testing insights based on metrics.
 3. Triggering events based on these insights.
 Events include:
-      * sending a slack or webhook notification
+      * sending a Slack or webhook notification
       * triggering a CI/CD/GitHub actions workflow
       * creating a pull request, and
       * changing application state (including traffic splits) inside a Kubernetes cluster